Bans on communist symbols: Latvia

-Lithuania, similarly to Latvia, banned Soviet and Nazi symbols in 2008 (Article 188^{18} of the Code of Administrative Offences) under the threat of a fine.
-Collection, antiquarian trade and educational activities are exempt from the ban.
-Article 5 of the Law on Meetings prohibits meetings involving Nazi and Soviet imagery.

 South Korea

 It is illegal to display the flag of North Korea or the flag of the Workers' Party of Korea in South Korea.
 They are deemed unconstitutional symbols, although some exceptions exist, particularly during international sport events.

 Former bans

 Hungary

 Hungary had a law (Article 269/B of the Criminal Code (2000)) that banned the use of symbols of fascist and communist dictatorships.
-The same year the Constitutional Court upheld the law when it was challenged, claiming that the involved restriction of the freedom of expression was justified.
-In July 2008 the European Court of Human Rights considered the challenge of Attila Vajnai who was charged with a misdemeanor for use of the red star and declared the Hungarian law to be in violation of the freedom of expression.
-The Court recognised the gross violations by the Nazi and communist regimes; however, it noted that modern Hungary is a stable democracy with negligible chance of dictatorship, therefore restrictions on the freedom of expression have no justification in the country in the form of a "clear, pressing and specific social need".
-Eventually the law was annulled in 2013 by the Constitutional Court, citing the lack of precise definition and the European Court of Human Rights.
-In March 2017, Prime Minister Viktor Orbán introduced a draft law that outlaws merchandise featuring "totalitarian symbols", which includes symbols like the Nazi swastika or the communist five-pointed red star.
+The same year, the Constitutional Court upheld the law when it was challenged, claiming that the involved restriction of the freedom of expression was justified.
+In July 2008, the European Court of Human Rights considered the challenge of Attila Vajnai, who was charged with a misdemeanor for use of the red star, and declared the Hungarian law to be in violation of the freedom of expression.
+The Court recognized the gross violations by the Nazi and communist regimes; however, it noted that modern Hungary is a stable democracy with negligible chance of dictatorship, therefore restrictions on the freedom of expression have no justification in the country in the form of a "clear, pressing and specific social need".
+Eventually, the law was annulled in 2013 by the Constitutional Court, citing the lack of precise definition and the European Court of Human Rights.
+In March 2017, Prime Minister Viktor Orbán introduced a draft law that would outlaw merchandise featuring "totalitarian symbols", which includes symbols like the Nazi swastika or the communist five-pointed red star.
 This included the red star on the logo of the Dutch brewing company Heineken, which the company claimed has no communist origins or political connotations, and which the company will defend like all other trademarks.